Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/02_2way_comparison/2way_comparison.rst

 Lexicographical comparison
 ##########################

-If you have a type with multiple members and need to implement lexicographical comparison, you can use :cch:`std::tie` (which creates :cch:`std::tuple` of lvalue references) and rely on tuple's comparison operators:
+If you have a type with multiple members and need to implement lexicographical comparison, you can use :cch:`std::tie` (which creates :cch:`std::tuple` of references) and rely on tuple's comparison operators:

 ..
 TOCOLOR